Mercury-Redstone Launch Vehicle: Modifications from the Redstone missile

-The standard Redstone was fueled with 25 percent water–75 percent ethyl alcohol with liquid oxygen (LOX) used as the oxidizer, essentially the same propellants as the German V-2 missile, but the Jupiter-C first stage had used hydyne fuel, a blend of 60% unsymmetrical dimethylhydrazine (UDMH) and 40% diethylenetriamine (DETA).
+The standard Redstone was fueled with 25% water–75% ethyl alcohol with liquid oxygen (LOX) used as the oxidizer, essentially the same propellants as the German V-2 missile, but the Jupiter-C first stage had used hydyne fuel, a blend of 60% unsymmetrical dimethylhydrazine (UDMH) and 40% diethylenetriamine (DETA).
 This was a more powerful fuel than ethyl alcohol, but it was also more toxic, which could be hazardous for an astronaut in a launch pad emergency.
 Furthermore, hydyne had never been used with the new A-7 engine.
 The Mercury-Redstone designers rejected hydyne and returned to the standard ethyl alcohol fuel.
 The lengthened propellant tanks were thus also necessary in lieu of using more powerful fuel.

-Use of alcohol created a problem with the Mercury-Redstone in that the graphite thrust vector vanes could be eroded due to the significantly longer burn time, hence NASA put out a requirement that the launch vehicles needed high-quality vanes.
+Use of alcohol created a problem with the Mercury-Redstone in that the graphite thrust vector vanes could be eroded due to the significantly longer burn time, so NASA put out a requirement that the launch vehicles be equipped with high-quality vanes.

 Because Mercury-Redstone had larger propellant tanks than the Redstone missile, an additional nitrogen bottle was added for tank pressurization, and an extra hydrogen peroxide tank for powering the turbopump due to the longer burn time.

-The most important change in making the Mercury-Redstone a suitable vehicle for an astronaut was the addition of an automatic in-flight abort sensing system.
-In an emergency where the rocket was about to suffer a catastrophic failure, an abort would activate the launch escape system attached to the Mercury capsule, which would rapidly eject it from the booster.
+The most important change in making the Mercury-Redstone suitable for an astronaut was the addition of an automatic in-flight abort sensing system.
+If a catastrophic failure of the rocket were imminent, the launch escape system attached to the Mercury capsule would be activated, rapidly lifting the capsule from the booster.
 Either the astronaut or the ground controllers could initiate an abort manually, but some potential failures during flight might lead to disaster before an abort could be manually triggered.